euroscipy/euroscipy_proceedings/papers/helge_eichhorn/eichhorn.rst

 .. [#] Many routines were not written with thread-safety and re-entrancy in mind and can therefore not be used in parallel codes.

-Due to these reasons Fortran-based tools and libraries have been generally supplanted with programming environments with better usability such as MATLAB.
+Due to these reasons Fortran-based tools and libraries have been generally used together with programming environments with better usability such as MATLAB.
 A common approach for developing mission design software at ESOC is prototyping and implementing downstream processes such as visualization in MATLAB and then later porting performance-intensive parts or the whole system to Fortran77.
 The results are added complexity through the use of the MEX-interface for integrating Fortran and MATLAB, duplicated effort for porting, and still a low-level of abstraction because the system design is constrained by Fortran's limitations.

-Because of the aforementioned problems some organizations explore possibilities to replace Fortran for future developments.
+Because of the aforementioned problems some organizations explore possibilities to replace Fortran for future development.
 The French space agency CNES (Centre Nationale D'Études Spatiale) for instance uses the Java-based Orekit library [Ore15]_ for its flight dynamics systems.

 In this paper we show why Python and the scientific Python ecosystem are a viable choice for the next generation of space mission design software and present the Plyades library.